 Making cake batter

-- Sieve the flours, baking powder and the powdered spice mix.
+- Sieve the flours, baking powder and the the ground powdered spice mix.
 You can also add ginger powder at this step.
+Note that ginger powder is optional.

-- Add the soaked dry fruits along with the leftover rum.
+- Add the soaked dry fruits together with the leftover rum or apple juice/orange juice.

-- Add oil and demerara sugar.
+- Add the oil and demerara sugar or your choice of brown sugar or regular white sugar.
 Also add vanilla extract.
 Gently mix together the ingredients until just combined, making sure to not over-mix.

 - In a bowl or mug add soy milk.
 Now add apple cider vinegar and stir gently.